zulip/zulip/docs/production/email.md

 # Outgoing email

-Zulip needs to be able to send email so it can confirm new users' email addresses and send notifications.
+Zulip needs to be able to send email so it can confirm new user's email addresses and send notifications.

 ## How to configure